Wills-How To Make A Will

 Without these extra powers the trustees can not do so.

-If a child predeceases the testator then the benefit that such child would have received goes to that child’s estate, not necessarily to the deceased child’s children.
-This is contained in S98 of the Succession Act and is very important if you want to ensure that whatever you leave to your child goes to your grandchildren then you have to insert an enabling clause (a gift over clause) to ensure the benefit goes to your grandchildren and not your errant son/daughter in law.
+This is contained in S98 of the Succession Act, 1965 and is very important if you want to ensure that whatever you leave to your child goes to your grandchildren then you have to insert an enabling clause (a gift over clause) to ensure the benefit goes to your grandchildren and not your errant son/daughter in law.

 What actions can a child take against an estate?

-Section 117 of the Succession Act allows him to take an action where the testator has failed in his moral duty towards that child.
 This is a matter for the court to decide and many cases have been thrashed out in the courts in order to make sense of this moral duty.
+Read more about children’s’ rights and wills here.

 Testamentary capacity for making a will